 Sure it takes time, effort and practice to become a strong writer.
 But if you want to learn how to write a blog post that’ll bring you new readers and captivate your existing ones, you can get started on that—and make significant progress—right here today.

-If you’ve been looking for a guide on how to write a blog post, then you’ve come to the right place.
-I’ve been blogging here for over 6 years, and in that process I’ve gone from fumbling around with learning how to start a blog, to perfecting a step-by-step writing process that’s brought my blog over 4 Million readers so far this year.
+I’ve been blogging here for over 6 years, and in that process I’ve gone from fumbling around with learning how to start a blog, to perfecting a step-by-step writing process that brought my blog over 4.4 Million readers last year alone.

 In today’s guide about how to write a blog post, we’ll be touching on everything from how to better understand your readers, to my formula for generating creative blog post ideas that’ll captivate reader attention, how to write winning headlines that encourage more clicks, how to structure a blog post for maximum readability, storytelling and much more.